 The Ringwald opened our doors to our Ferndale location at 9 Mile & Woodward in May of 2007 with Fatal Attraction: A Greek Tragedy and quickly became a mainstay of Detroit’s theatre community.
-In the winter of 2020, we closed the doors to our Woodward space and are currently looking for a new home.
-The Ringwald is dedicated to providing a creative environment for local artists to produce works that challenge, confront, and entertain.

 The Ringwald's mission is to engage diverse audiences through fresh, risk-taking theatrical experiences.
 Seasons will include productions focusing primarily on newer works, previously un-produced scripts, and innovative interpretations of seasoned classics.